 - 2 cups of old-fashioned rolled oats 180g

 - In a medium bowl add the eggs and whisk them.
 Next, add the raisins to the eggs and let them soak for 15 to 20 minutes.

-- Now in a large bowl add the butter, brown sugar, and white sugar and cream them together on medium speed with a hand mixer or stand mixer.
+- Now in a large bowl add the butter, brown sugar, white sugar, and vanilla extract and cream them together on medium speed with a hand mixer or stand mixer.
 Scrape the sides of the bowl with a spatula as needed throughout this cookie making process.